 Dissertation registration takes place in the fall and spring semesters.
 Dissertation students who are candidates for August degree remain full-time students through August 31st without summer registration.

-As of 2010-11, the University’s maximum time limit for completion is ten years after matriculation; some graduate groups and schools have established more stringent criteria (Wharton PhD Program is a maximum of eight years for completion).
+While the University’s maximum time limit for completion is ten years after matriculation; the Wharton PhD Program is a maximum of eight years for completion.

 Graduate students who have been dropped due to time limit may petition the graduate group to return as a student for a maximum of one year in order to achieve recertification and defend the dissertation.
 (See sections below on Petition for Readmission and Recertification.)

 Combined degree students (e.g., M.D.-Ph.D.s) typically enroll full-time in medical school during the first two years of study and do not begin full time Ph.D. course work until the third year; for these students, the ten-year time limit begins at the start of full-time Ph.D. study.